 Price: Free / Book prices vary

 Google Play Books (and similar apps) work well for this sort of thing.
 Ebook retailers have a variety of Filipino to English dictionaries, phrasebooks, and practice books.
 We recommend 1001+ Exercises for Filipino and English, Pocket Tagalog Dictionary, and 3000+ Vocabulary terms.
 Most ebooks for this cost under $15.
 The app also supports offline downloading, cross-device syncing, and book searching.
-It’s an old school method.
+It’s an old-school method.
 However, it’s a new school way of doing it.
 The app is free and most books cost a few bucks.

 Google Translate is probably the best app for this kind of stuff.
 It translates between over 100 languages online and 59 languages offline.
 Each language is downloadable.
 Thus, you can roll with just one or as many as you need.
 The app also supports words and full sentences.
 Your input options include your camera, voice, handwriting, and text input.
-It can even translates conversations in real time.
+It can even translate conversations in real time.
 The app is specifically for travelers and vacationers.
 It’s also entirely free with no ads or in-app purchases.

 Microsoft Translate is good for the same reason Google Translate is good.
 It can translate between a bunch of languages on the fly.
 It works for over 60 languages and Filipino is one of them.
 The features offline translations so you can use it anywhere.
 Plus, you get translations through the camera app with OCR, voice translations, and a split screen mode so two people can talk to the phone and get different responses.
 Frankly, for stuff like travel or study, this is just as good as Google Translate.
 The only real difference is Google Translate has slightly better translations and support for more languages.